 Aromatherapy involves arousing the sense of smell, which can relax or stimulate the mind, spirit, and body.
 It is possible to harness the healing power of scent whether at home, in the office, or traveling by applying numerous tips and techniques to blend botanical essential oils and at the same time select the most skin-friendly carrier oils.

 In this section, we will not only look at different ways of applying essential oils, but also review application methods and how to inhale essential oils.

 Choosing an Application Method

 In general, you should avoid applying undiluted essential oils directly to the skin.
 Instead, it is recommended that the oils be applied in carrier oils.

 Carrier oils are excellent products that can be used to deliver essential oils because their molecules are comparatively bigger and thus find it difficult to penetrate the top layer of the skin.
 A primary distinguishing factor of the oils is their healing compounds (including vitamins and other nutrients), and how thick the oil is manufactured.

 These oils have been found to be soothing, nourishing, and nutrient-rich, which is why they are considered the best carrier oils.
-They are sometimes referred to as “fixed oils” due to their inability to evaporate like some essentials oils do.
+They are sometimes referred to as “fixed oils” due to their inability to evaporate as some essentials oils do.
 It is important to be cautious that the saturation rate of certain carrier oils equals their thickness level.
-The more densely saturated an oil is, the thicker it is and the more it keeps firm on the skin.
-It will also have a longer shell life.
-On the other hand, unsaturated products tend to give the illusion that the product will get absorbed directly into the skin, when in reality the oil rapidly evaporates.
+The more densely saturated oil is, the thicker it is and the more it keeps firm on the skin.
+It will also have a longer shelf life.
+On the other hand, unsaturated products tend to give the illusion that the product will get absorbed directly into the skin when in reality the oil rapidly evaporates.

 This variety pack is wonderful for mixing with essential oils for topical application.